 Liquor stores generally fall in the retail category.
 However, liquor stores have some unique challenges that are typically not that common in other retail sectors.
 Adequate liquor store inventory is the root of many of the problems.
 And most of the issues below can be addressed with a solid POS solution for liquor stores.
 This is something much more powerful than a run-of-the-mill cash register for a liquor store.
+There are several key features for a liquor or wine shop point of sale.

 - How to Do Liquor Inventory Tracking